shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-01-08-nested-transations-in-rails.markdown

 end
 {% endhighlight %}

-If you rollback the transaction this way,only the operations of database B are rolled back in this case becuase you are rollbacking the transactions of inner block.Other options are executed too.
+If you rollback the transaction this way, only the operations of database B are rolled back in this case becuase you are rollbacking the transactions of inner block.Other options are executed too.

 Case 2: